Code-Institute-Submissions/simon-random-project-2/README.md

 Using the Bootstrap grid system and media queries I was able to extend the css to target more specific screen sizes - more specifically the standard bootstrap breakpoints.
 As well as testing each new feature across all of the devices within the dev tool, I was testing the responsiveness at the the breakpoints using: min-width media queries (mobile-first).

-The game/website has been testing on a variety of desktop screens and mobile devices with little to no problems after the final build was implemented.
+The game/website has been tested on a variety of desktop screens and mobile devices with little to no problems after the final build was implemented.
 Myself, my friends and family tested the game for bugs, which were then fixed.

 The website is tested to be fully responsive with the breakpoints: